What is a 60% LTV mortgage?

 The true cost is the total amount you pay back over the initial fixed or discounted period.

-You can work out the true cost by adding up the interest, capital repayments and fees.
-Then taking away any extras the lender is offering such as cashback.
+You can work out the true cost by adding up the interest, capital repayments and lender fees.

 For more help you can ask your broker.